act-rules/act-rules.github.io/_rules/device-motion-bf0de1.md

 #### Failed Example 1

-[HTML document](https://dom.spec.whatwg.org/#concept-document) has [functionality](https://www.w3.org/WAI/WCAG21/Understanding/motion-actuation.html#dfn-functionality) that can be operated by device motion or user motion and can also be operated by [user interface components](https://www.w3.org/WAI/WCAG21/Understanding/motion-actuation.html#dfn-user-interface-component) but cannot be disabled
+[HTML document](https://dom.spec.whatwg.org/#concept-document) has [functionality](https://www.w3.org/WAI/WCAG21/Understanding/motion-actuation.html#dfn-functionality) that can be operated by device motion or user motion and can also be operated by [user interface components](https://www.w3.org/WAI/WCAG21/Understanding/motion-actuation.html#dfn-user-interface-component) but cannot be disabled.

 ```html
 <html>